 How To Save Money on Rent

-Getting a good ol' roommate is probably the easiest way to save money while renting.
-Having roommates can save you anywhere from $200 to $1,100 per month.
-Even if you're on the lower end of that stat, you could still save up to $2,400 per year if you live with someone!
+Adding a roommate to your living situation is probably the easiest way to save money for an apartment, both before and after signing a lease.
+It’s been concluded that having a roommate can save you anywhere from $200 to $1,100 per month.
+On the lower end, you could still save up to $2,400 per year if you choose to live with someone.

 Having a roommate doesn't just mean saving on rent.
 You can also save on utilities, services, groceries, or other miscellaneous expenses.
-If you're fortunate, they'll also split chores with you and keep you company.
+If you're fortunate, they'll also split chores with you.

 Nothing is better than earning cash back on your regular purchases.
 So, why does rent have to be any different?
 New companies are innovating the rental space with these services.